What to Know Before You Arrive at St. Mary’s

 Arrival Confirmation Form

-Along with this Pre-Arrival Checklist and Packet, you should will receive a link to an Portal to Complete Arrival Confirmation Information.
+Along with this Pre-Arrival Checklist and Packet, you should will receive a link to a Portal to Complete Arrival Confirmation Information.
 Please make sure you have submitted this form prior to your arrival.
 If you have not received it, email isss@stmarytx.edu.

 Transportation